maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 Without a model and by visually inspecting the 3 training data-points we might guess that $f_{+} \approx 0$ and we might also perhaps expect it to lie in some range around this point.
 This is an informal way of thinking about the key idea behind GPs - that we expect points that are close in input space to also be close in output space.

 ###### Subplot 2: sampling from the prior
 By defining the kernel function, and before observing any training data, we are specifying a view on how smooth/wiggly we expect the estimated functions to be.
 Sampling from the prior amounts to having to specify some domain of interest (here we use -5 to 5) and discretizing it into many points.
 This is what we loosely mean by saying a function is just a vector of values.
 This subplot essentially shows a 50-dimensional Gaussian as this is the number of points used along the x-axis - note this creates realistic plots and is a key point.
-We rarely ever care about every single value our input data can take but just a subset where we have training data or wish to predict.
+We rarely ever care about every single value the input data can take but just a subset where we have training data or wish to predict.

 The data for this subplot is not part of the training data and we just show these samples for illustration.
 This 'distribution of functions' will become constrained once we observe some data.